MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Abstract

 \section{Abstract}

-Trajectory prediction is crucial for the reliability and safety of autonomous driving systems, yet it remains a challenging task in complex interactive scenarios.
-Existing methods often struggle to efficiently extract valuable scene information from redundant data, thereby reducing computational efficiency and prediction accuracy, especially when dealing with intricate agent interactions.
-To address these challenges, we propose a novel map - free trajectory prediction algorithm that achieves trajectory prediction across the temporal, spatial, and frequency domains.
-Specifically, in temporal information processing, We utilize a Mixture of Experts (MoE) mechanism to adaptively select critical frequency components.
-Concurrently, we extract these components and integrate multi-scale temporal features.
-Subsequently, a selective attention module is proposed to filter out redundant information in both temporal sequences and spatial interactions.
-Finally, we design a multimodal decoder.
-Under the supervision of patch-level and point-level losses, we obtain reasonable trajectory results.
-Experiments on Nuscences datasets demonstrate the superiority of our algorithm, validating its effectiveness in handling complex interactive scenarios.
+Trajectory prediction is crucial for the reliability and safety of autonomous driving systems, yet it remains a challenging task in complex interactive scenarios due to noisy trajectory observations and intricate agent interactions.
+Existing methods often struggle to filter redundant scene data for discriminative information extraction, directly impairing trajectory prediction accuracy—especially when handling outliers and dynamic multi-agent interactions.
+In response to these limitations, we present a novel map-free trajectory prediction method which adaptively eliminates redundant information and selects discriminative features across the temporal, spatial, and frequency domains, thereby enabling precise trajectory prediction in real-world driving environments.
+First, we design a MoE (Mixture of Experts)-based frequency-domain filter to adaptively weight distinct frequency components of observed trajectory data and suppress outlier-related noise; then a selective spatiotemporal attention module that reallocates weights across temporal nodes (sequential dependencies), temporal trends (evolution patterns), and spatial nodes to extract salient information is proposed.
+Finally, our multimodal decoder—supervised by joint patch-level and point-level losses—generates reasonable and temporally consistent trajectories, and comprehensive experiments on the large-scale NuScenes and Argoverse dataset demonstrate that our method achieves competitive performance and low-latency inference performance compared with recently proposed methods.